lEuT01/pca-yieldcurves/README.md

 The PCA methodology for yield curves follows these steps:

-1. **Normalization**: Center the yield curve data by subtracting the mean curve
+1. **Normalisation**: Center the yield curve data by subtracting the mean curve
-2. **Covariance Matrix**: Calculate the variance-covariance matrix
+2. **Variance-Covariance Matrix**: Calculate the variance-covariance matrix
 3. **Eigendecomposition**: Decompose the covariance matrix to get eigenvectors (principal components) and eigenvalues
-4. **PC Scores**: Project the normalized data onto the principal components
+4. **PC Scores**: Project the normalised data onto the principal components
 5. **Reconstruction**: Reconstruct yield curves using principal components

 For yield curves, the interpretation of the first three PCs is typically: